 Some counselors even advise on career decisions.
 Depending on the exact specialty, counselors may work in schools, colleges, clinics, hospitals, physicians' offices, private offices or the homes of clients.
 Most counselors are required to hold a license or be certified in the state where they practice.

-According to the U.S. Bureau of Labor Statistics (BLS), employment prospects for school and career counselors are expected to grow by 8%, or about as fast as the average for all occupations, from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment prospects for school and career counselors are expected to grow by 8%, or faster than average for all occupations, from 2018-2028.
 Elementary and secondary schools account for the greatest employment of educational, school, guidance and vocational counselors, followed by colleges, universities and professional schools.
-The BLS reported an average annual salary among all school, guidance and vocational counselors of $54,560 as of May 2016.
+The BLS reported an average annual salary among all school, guidance and vocational counselors of $56,310 as of May 2018.